matthew-ritch/matthewritch.com/_posts/2025-09-02-WDD-Django-React.md

 2. Gain web deployment skills:
     - Configuring a web server (Nginx) for serving a front end and a back end on the same server
     - Managing application processes (e.g., using Gunicorn)

-## Outline for this guide

-1. Deploy a Django process
-2. Build your React app
-3. Configure Nginx for serving both

 ## Dynamic web pages